 Why you will love this pumpkin bread with cream cheese frosting

 - Whisk the dry ingredients.
-This includes the all purpose flour, baking soda, cinnamon, nutmeg, cloves, and salt.
+This includes the all purpose flour, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.

 - Combine.
 Add the dry ingredients to the wet ingredients and whisk until combined.